PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/general_image_recognition.en.md

 </tbody>
 </table>

-(3) Call the `predict` method of the general image recognition production line object for inference prediction: The `predict` method takes `input` as a parameter, which is used to input the data to be predicted and supports multiple input methods.
+(3) Call the `predict` method of the general image recognition pipeline object for inference prediction: The `predict` method takes `input` as a parameter, which is used to input the data to be predicted and supports multiple input methods.
 Specific examples are as follows:

 <table>
 <thead>